I am standing at the top of the hill, ready to start my descent.

 At the time of their wedding, my mother was a senior in high school.
 However, when the school’s powers-that-be learned my mom had married, she was thrown out, just a few months shy of graduation.
 In those days, young ladies were not permitted to attend public school if they were married and/or (gasp) pregnant.

 For the first few months of my life, my parents and I lived with my maternal grandmother and her two younger sons.
-Because of this, I have always thought of these two guys more as brothers than uncles, as they were only five and seven years older than me.
+Because of this, I have always thought of these two guys more like brothers than uncles, as they were only five and seven years older than me.

 About a year after my birth, my parents moved out of my grandmother’s house and into their own place in my mom’s hometown.
 My dad was a factory worker, and my mom was a housewife.

 Soon, a baby brother came along.
 Fetal ultrasounds were a rarity in the states when my brother was born, so no one suspected that there might be a problem.
 Like me, he moved and grooved in utero.
 According to my mother, “Everything felt just fine.”
 However, when my brother was born, instead of a time of joy, it was a time of grief.
 It turns out that he was afflicted with a diaphragmatic hernia and passed away about an hour and a half later.
 My father and my maternal grandmother were able to see him before he died, but, sadly, my mother never did.